jexia/docs/docs/dataset/README.md

 403|Forbidden.
 Access token does not have permission to insert the record(s) into this dataset.
 404|Dataset not found
 500|There is an internal error

+## Limitations
+Dataset has limit on responds message length - 250Kb.
+In case you get `response is too big` error try to applay filtering or specify fields in responds.